starknet-edu/starknetbook/src/ch02-09-02-erc20-apibara.md

 - **Initializing environment**: Setting up an environment for starknet and cairo development
 - **Declaring and deploying the contract**: Declaring and deploying our ERC20 cairo contract on the sepolia testnet
-- **Initializing the frontend**: Setting up the frontend with NextJS, Apibara-react, and Starknetkit to connect your Cairo contract with your wallet
+- **Initializing the frontend**: Setting up the frontend with NextJS, Starknet-react, and Starknetkit to connect your Cairo contract with your wallet
 - **Interacting with the frontend**: Connecting/disconnecting your wallet, viewing your deployed token balance, and transferring tokens to another wallet by sending transactions on the sepolia network